Dennis-Maigua/ai-medical-assistant/README.md

 # Testing and Performance

->**Note**: Ignore all Deprecation Warnings in Red and Yellow colors!
-Errors showing code breaking changes are shown in white of which there are none.😊
+>**Note**: Ignore all Deprecation Warnings in Red and Yellow colors.
+Errors showing code breaking changes are displayed in white text of which there are none.
+Enjoy! 😊

 ### Step 6.
 (Optional) Train the Model